 Rice stick noodles only came into my life in recent years and I am ever thankful for discovering them.
 The ultimate fast food, it takes only as long as the kettle did to boil for these pure white noodles soften and cook.
 If I was forced to pick only one starchy carbohydrate to eat for the rest of all time, rice would be my choice, no question.
 I would, of course, mix it up by using these slippery flavour conveyors when I tired of all those grains of rice.

 The meat takes barely as long as the noodles do to cook so you need to work relatively quickly to prepare your vegetables to serve with.
-You could of course do these ahead – do whatever makes your cooking life easier.
-Chargrilling provides an extra layer of smokey flavour to this wonderfully balanced dish.
+You could, of course, do these ahead – do whatever makes your cooking life easier.
+Chargrilling provides an extra layer of smoky flavour to this wonderfully balanced dish.

 Serve the extra dipping sauce with your assembled final dish or cover and pop in the fridge to use as a salad dressing tomorrow.
-Or indeed our over some steamed rice – it is absolutely compulsive eating and the whole dish will most definitely gracing the old oak table at the Apple Chapel again soon.
-As will a lot more delicious dinners and beguiling bakes than usual whilst I’m enjoying recharging during my leave at home 😀
+Or indeed our over some steamed rice – it is absolutely compulsive eating and the whole dish will most definitely be gracing the old oak table at the Apple Chapel again soon.
+As will, a lot more delicious dinners and beguiling bakes than usual whilst I’m enjoying recharging during my leave at home :D

 - 1 tbsp minced lemongrass one stalk